jsabharwal1/OIM3640FinalProject/README.md

 3. After downloading all the libraries, simply type: ' flask run '.
 See below for the output you should receive.
 4. Copy the link circled in yellow below, and paste it into a web browser.
 5. And you're done!!

+Bid Idea
+Create a financial dashboard that conducts fundamental and technical analysis for every company in the S&P500.

+Learning Goals